The Return of the Mack

 So Sgt.
-Nixon didn’t need any extra attention for what he was up to in the supply depot coming to light, as this would end his sideline job as well as his freedom.
+Nixon didn’t need any extra attention for what he was up to in the supply depot coming to light, as this unwanted attention would end his sideline job, as well as his freedom.
 Sgt.
 Nixon had put away a few things for himself and for a few fellows he had that had been paying him for few extra things from supply over the last year or so.
 Sgt.
 Nixon was unaware of everything extra that was being ordered in his name, as he enjoyed ordering Sgt.
 Shaft around after the Buffalo Soldiers took the time to straighten out the supply depot after Capt.
 Custer ordered them to do so as a form of punishment.
-And to further his ability to freely order supplies, Shaft was very sub-servant to Sgt.
-Nixon who had been a Sargent for much longer than Shaft, who just attained the rank of Sargent in the last three months.
+And to further his ability to freely order supplies, Shaft was very subservient to Sgt.
+Nixon who had been a Sergeant for much longer than Shaft, who just attained the rank of Sergeant within the last three months.
 Sgt.
 Nixon referred to Sgt.
 Shaft as his flunky, as in the role of flunky Shaft was ordered take the new order forms to Capt.
 Custer personally.
 And when the new supplies would come in the lowly Buffalo Soldiers would be required to put away the new supplies.
 Which they did, and after lights out while others were sleeping, they moved the supplies they wanted to the wagons quietly.
-The Captain was happy with this arrangement, as was both of the Sargents.
+The Captain was happy with this arrangement, as both of the Sergeants were as well, though for vastly different reasons.
 Shaft was the happiest of the three men, as he needed the other two to help him and his men.

 Although his group started out with over 20 men, which is just a handful of the ranks who call themselves Buffalo Soldiers, by the time Sgt.
 Shaft and Amos Butler left Fort Washington for the last time the number of Buffalo Soldiers was down to 15 including Sgt.
 Shaft.
 With a hunter’s moon they rode all night to put as much distance as possible between here and the Fort.
 Sgt.
 Shaft had watched several other freight wagons both coming and going in the very busy day, with much more traffic then would be considered normal.
 Rodgers and Shaft thought if they got far enough away from Fort Washington they would be home free, with all the traffic of the last couple days, Custer would have to be about the luckiest man ever born to wrap this up quickly, as he had new orders to move soon as a new commanding officer was also due inside of a week.
 Custer was going to need to wrap this up to keep his rank or he could end up busted down to a Private, a hell of a fall from a Captain.
 But Mack Shaft sure hoped he fell hard behind the late night visit that emptied his office of both payroll and Custer’s own money stored there.